ubergarm/r1-ktransformers-guide/README.md

 allowing selective expert offload etc so this may all be moot sooner than later as things are moving so fast.

-Right now on Threadripper Pro with 256GB RAM and ~24GB RAM `ktransformers` generates just over 11 tok/sec with and `llama.cpp` generates just over 8 tok/sec.
-This is highly anecdotal as the GPU VRAM is not loaded right and didn't check context lengths etc.

-There are still bugs in ktransformers at least running this unsloth dynamic quant mentioned below.

-## Bugs
+## NOTES for `ktransformers@c515cc4`

+1. There is a *hard runtime requirement* on at least one *CUDA* GPU with about 16GB VRAM or more.
+If you want CPU *ONLY* inference, continue using `llama.cpp` currently.
-1. The Web and API interface do not work yet.
+2. The Web and API interface do not work yet.
 They will hallucinate.
-2. Only the local chat is working.
+3. Only the local chat is working.
-3. You must use a single line prompt with local chat as any copy paste '\n' will trigger multiple generations leading to confusing output.
+4. You must use a single line prompt with local chat as any copy paste '\n' will trigger multiple generations leading to confusing output.

-If you have an Intel Xeon with AMX extensions look closely at secton 4.5 below.
+If you have an Intel Xeon with AMX extensions look closely at secton 4 below regarding the `v0.3 binary`.

 Additional references at bottom.

+## TODO
+- [ ] Figure out arguments for context, kv-cache quantization, how to use more available VRAM, etc...
+- [ ] Keep testing until the Website and mainly the API begin working (for OpenWebUI or litellm).

 ## Guide
 #### 1. Download unsloth GGUF files